Odawara lacquerware Odawara shikki

 - 1. Making the wooden base

-The raw wood is obtained from trees such as zelkova, kalapanax, mulberry, and horse chestnut, the type of wood depending on its use and the dimensions of the product.
+Raw wood is obtained from trees such as zelkova, castor aralia, mulberry, and horse chestnut.
+The type of wood depends on the use and dimensions of the product.

-It is dried in a smoke dryer for 3~4 days, and after the end of the piece has been coated with a glue to prevent cracking, it is dried for three weeks in an electric dryer.
-For another two months to half a year, it is allowed to dry naturally; this process of “taking plenty of time to take out the moisture” ensures that the wood will not crack.
+First, the wood dried in a smoke dryer for three to four days, and after being coated with glue to prevent cracking, is dried for three weeks in an electric dryer.
+For another two to six months, it is left to dry naturally.
+This process of slowly drying the wood ensures that it will not crack.

-The dried wooden base is shaped to fit the intended product using a potter"s wheel machine or a router, while changing the blades many times.
-A round shape like a bowl can be made on a potter"s wheel machine; a router can handle boxes and special shapes.
-After the wooden surface has been made smooth, water is applied to it and it is polished using the horsetail plant.
+The dried base is shaped to fit the intended product with a potter's wheel machine or a router and the blades are changed many times.
+A round shape like a bowl can be made on a potter's wheel while boxes and special shapes is made with a router.
+After the wooden surface has been smoothed, water is applied and it is polished using a horsetail plant.

 - 2. The lacquering process

-Raw lacquer is painted on the wooden base with a spatula or a brush and wiped away with a cotton cloth, and the piece is put into a drying chamber.
-After it has dried for a day or two, it is again coated with raw lacquer and then it is allowed to dry.
-It is wet-sanded using a polishing wheel.
-This process helps settle the grain and enhances the adhesion of the lacquer.
-The step of coating with raw lacquer and polishing with cotton cloth is repeated 7~8 times.
-The surface of the lacquer film is then polished until smooth and finished by rubbing with a very small amount of raw lacquer, followed by drying in a drying chamber for 2~3 days, which completes the manufacturing process.
+Raw lacquer is painted on the wooden base with a spatula or brush and wiped with a cotton cloth, then the piece is placed in a drying chamber.
+After drying for a day or two, it is coated with raw lacquer again and left to dry.
+It is wet-sanded with a polishing wheel which helps settle the grain and enhances the adhesion of the lacquer.
+The step of coating with raw lacquer and polishing with cotton cloth is repeated seven to eight times.
+The surface of the lacquer is then polished until it is smooth and rubbed with a minimal amount of raw lacquer.
+Finally, it is dried in a drying chamber for two to three days.

-Kijironuri involves painting the wooden base with raw lacquer using a spatula or brush.
-After the lacquer is rubbed in with cotton cloth or the like and wiped off, rust lacquer is rubbed in for rust making.
-This process is repeated twice and the piece is let dry for 2~3 days, then the surface is polished with a whetstone, paper, or the like to highlight the grain.
-Raw lacquer is painted on and dried in a drying chamber, then kijirourushi, from which the moisture has been removed, is painted on and dried.
+Transparent lacquering involves painting the wooden base with raw lacquer using a spatula or brush.
+After the lacquer is rubbed in with cotton cloth and wiped off, lacquer mixed with burnt clay is rubbed in to add a rust finish.
+This process is repeated twice and the piece is let dry for two to three days, then the surface is polished with a whetstone, paper, or something similar to highlight the grain.
+Raw lacquer is painted on and dried in a drying chamber, then transparent lacquer, from which the moisture has been removed, is painted on and dried.

-Kijirourushi is used to create a thin lacquer surface; after the undercoat is polished, kijirourushi is painted on again and allowed to dry.
-After the intermediate coat is polished, kijirourushi is carefully applied so as to leave no brush marks, and the piece is dried.
-Repeating the process of undercoating, intermediate coating, and top coating a number of times results in a finish with high transparency.
+The transparent lacquer is used to create a thin lacquer surface and after the undercoat is polished, it is painted on again and allowed to dry.
+After the intermediate coat is polished, transparent lacquer is carefully applied so as to leave no brush marks, and the piece is dried.
+Repeating the process of undercoating, intermediate coating, and top coating a number of times results in a highly transparent finish.
 After wet-sanding, the piece is repeatedly polished using a polishing powder or liquid, and the piece is finished.